 Applicants and students must possess the emotional stability and ethical fortitude needed to manage the demands associated with the pursuit of professional activities, including the full use of intellectual ability and good judgment to independently, accurately and effectively complete all responsibilities and meet all deadlines.
-They must be able to develop mature, sensitive, non-judgmental, non-prejudiced and effective relationships with faculty, peers, patients, and other professionals in the academic community.
+They must be able to develop mature, sensitive, and effective professional relationships with faculty, peers, patients, and other professionals in the academic community.
 Applicants and students must maintain appropriate personal hygiene and appearance in keeping with a professional work environment.
 Honesty, compassion, integrity and concern for others are all personal qualities that are essential in students.
 Students are expected to maintain and exhibit professional behavior at all times.

 The University will, if requested, provide reasonable accommodations to otherwise qualified enrolled students and applicants with disabilities unless:

 A student whose behavior or performance raises questions concerning his or her ability to fulfill these technical standards may be required to obtain evaluation and/or testing by a health care provider, and to provide the results to Augusta University's Office of Student Affairs for the purpose of determining whether the student is fit to pursue the educational program.
 If the student is deemed fit to pursue the program, the college and The Graduate School reserve the right to require actions recommended by the health care provider, including further testing, counseling, monitoring, leave of absence, etc.